 Media & Entertainment Member: Shared Services, along with the company as a whole, is going through a major ERP transition.
 The concept of change is being tested.
 All of these could have been selected during the transition, my answer stands or remains regardless of whether change is in place or not.

-Consumer Products & Services Member: Sharing a compelling vision helps in clear prioritization of business initiatives.
+Consumer Products & Services Member: Sharing a compelling vision helps in the clear prioritization of business initiatives.

 Healthcare, Pharmaceuticals, Biotech Member: We find that the HR Service Center tends to be the driver of the change.
 We have to check ourselves to make sure that we aren’t leaving the HR business partners behind or getting too far out in front of them.
 We need to ensure alignment with the business and the only way to do that is to work and include the business partners out in the field.
 But, the HRSC is pretty nimble and we can change quickly; however, the business is a little slower to bring along.